 This is your board of choice if you like “buttering”: executing flat-ground tricks bending your board by “pressing” your weight on top of the nose or tail.

-Be prepared: this tiny twin-tip board, apparently harmless, hides a very strong character.
+Be prepared: this tiny twin-tip board, seemingly harmless, hides a very strong character.

 Riding reduced snowboards is a concept introduced by Burton in the late 2000s.

 “Raduction” allows you to ride a snowboard 8-10 cm shorter than you normallywould.
 Raducted boards seem small but deliver great performance and are a lot of fun.
 The reduced size and lightness make them easy to control and perfect for learning new tricks, while their structure guarantees stability and grip equal to those of a standard-sized board.

 Freeride, Freestyle, Carving or All-Mountain, whatever your snowboarding style is, we got you covered.